On the Ability to Experience

 ” Say the trolls name, and it disappears“,

 goes the old fairy tale.
-It works almost like a miracle, but to admit and realise the presence of a thought or a state is enough to neutralise it.
-When during meditation we train and develop the ability to remain silent and are content with experiencing the thought, the emotion or the state, then we are freed of its influence.
+It works almost like a miracle, but to admit and realize the presence of a thought or a state is enough to neutralize it.
+When, during meditation, we train and develop the ability to remain silent and are content with experiencing the thought, the emotion or the state, then we are freed of its influence.

 Wakefulness on the Outer Plane

 Also in the outer, in your environment, are you present with your consciousness.
-You can use it either to encounter intense and difficult experiences, or in general to experience the surroundings that you find yourself in right now, as a whole.
-In that way you get help from the experience you get in meditation and it becomes natural to be more aware in everyday life – this too is an important part of the liberating process of the tantric yoga and meditation tradition.
+You can use it either to encounter intense and difficult experiences or in general, to experience the surroundings that you find yourself in right now, as a whole.
+In that way, you benefit from the experience of meditation and it becomes natural to be more aware in everyday life – this too is an important part of the liberating process of the tantric yoga and meditation tradition.

 A clear example of being present was related by a woman yoga teacher.
 She told me of the birth of her first child:

-I will conclude by suggesting an experiment to you, something that can change your whole attitude towards life:
+I will conclude by suggesting an experiment, that could change your attitude to life:

 The next time you go into a room full of people – that can be on a bus, at work or at a party, in a supermarket or at a concert – remain standing for a brief moment at the door or in the middle of the room.
 Stand still and experience the whole situation and your self in the middle of it – the entire room and everybody there.
 Let your awareness remain open until it perceives everything and, in that wholeness, all the details that may spring forth.

 Compare this state that you go in to when you do it with the times you are in a similar situation and have just looked down at the floor, or have immediately limited your awareness to one thing or one person.

 If sometimes, you feel your surroundings as a pressure, or if you feel introverted, imprisoned by thoughts, emotions or states, then this is a startlingly effective method to become free of that pressure again.
 You will experience a difference so great that you will almost not believe it yourself.